DaneRainbird/DaneChip8/README.md

 ## Features
 - Full instruction set support
 - Colour display output
-- An (extremely rudimentary) debuger
+- An (extremely rudimentary) debugger

 ## Usage
 Simply load up `DatenChip8.exe` and select the ROM you want to use via the `Load ROM` option in the `File` dropdown menu.